Cyprus Rally 2020* - 16-18/10/2020

-The rally in 100 words: Since 1970, the Cyprus Rally has put car and crew to a significant test.
-And while the current format is a little less taxing than it once was, underestimating the challenging nature of this rallying heavyweight would be a big mistake.
-To mark its return to the ERC roster in 2014 for the first time since 1999, a ground-breaking street stage through the United Nations-controlled Buffer Zone between Nicosia’s Greek Cypriot and Turkish inhabited areas was organised and generated considerable interest.
-Although fundamentally a gravel rally, some Tarmac sections feature, while punishing ambient and ground temperatures are often a factor.
+The rally in 100 words: The Cyprus Rally has put car and crew to a significant test since 1970.
+And while the current format is a little less taxing than it once was, underestimating the challenging nature of this rallying heavyweight is a big mistake.
+Although fundamentally a gravel rally, some Tarmac sections feature, while punishing ambient and ground temperatures are a factor.
+A return to Nicosia for 2019 resulted in mountain stages around the capital being revived.
+The street stage through the United Nations-controlled Buffer Zone between Nicosia’s Greek Cypriot and Turkish inhabited areas continues remains on the combined ERC and Middle East rally.

 Also counting for…

 FIA ERC2, FIA ERC3, FIA European Rally Championship for Teams

 2019: Nasser Al-Attiyah/Matthieu Baumel (Volkswagen Polo GTI R5)

 2015: Nasser Al-Attiyah/Matthieu Baumel (Ford Fiesta R5)